micronDLA/SDK/Installation.md

 picocomputing-6.0.0.21

-**Snowflake SDK**
+After unpackaging the SDK, it can be installed on Ubuntu with this command:

-Clone this repository and move bitfile.bit and libsnowflake.so we provided you into Snowflake-SDK/sdk directory.
+`sudo ./install.sh`

-Run the self-installation command:
+This script will take care of everything, it will install pytorch, thnets, protobufs and everything required to run the tests.
+It has been tested on Ubuntu 14.04 and Ubuntu 16.04.

-`./install.sh`
+This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).

-This will install the SDK and all required packages below.
+You can find picocomputing-6.0.0.21 release [here](https://picocomputing.zendesk.com/hc/en-us).

 # Manual Installation: